razab87/rasCopyClothingColors/README.md

 # rasCopyClothingColors
 The mod "ra's Copy Clothing Colors" for the video game Project Zomboid.
-The "relases" section contains all versions.
+The Relases section contains previous versions.
 See the mod's workshop page on steam for info about the mod's content: https://steamcommunity.com/sharedfiles/filedetails/?id=3452206197.

 Release date: 26 Mar, 2025 <br>
 Last updated: 26 Mar, 2025